ryanroth83/ryanthehomeinspector.com/content/_index.md

   - title: "Honesty Is Guaranteed!"
     image: "/images/HONOR_HIGH_COLOR.png"
     content: "Trust is a major part in choosing a home inspector.
-You don't have to rely on just my word, I've been backround checked by TREC and I am guaranteed honest by InterNACHI® with the Honnor Garantee."
+You don't have to rely on just my word, I've been backround checked by TREC and I am guaranteed honest by InterNACHI® with the Honor Guarantee."
     bulletpoints:
       - "Background Checked By TREC"
-      - "Garantee Backed By InterNACHI®"
+      - "Guarantee Backed By InterNACHI®"
       - "Up to $25,000 for the cost of replacement of personal property lost"

     button: